 Salary Continuance protects your income if you're unable to work due to temporary illness or injury - providing you with monthly payments to meet living expenses while you focus on recovery.

-Three things to consider when choosing the right level of salary continuance insurance are:
+Below are the things to consider when choosing the right level of salary continuance insurance.

 What waiting period should I choose?